 TAIEX-EIR PEER 2 PEER is designed to share expertise between national, regional and local public authorities in charge of implementing EU environmental law and policy within the EU Member States.

 A joint expert group meets twice per year to discuss progress on the Environmental Implementation Review and on greening the European Semester.

 Poor implementation of environmental law and policies has many negative effects, such as the environmental, economic and social costs, unequal playing level field for economic operators, and the loss of credibility of both national authorities and the EU.

-The Environmental Implementation Review (EIR) is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
+The Environmental Implementation Review (EIR), announced in 2016 (COM(2016) 316 final), is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
 It aims to address the causes of implementation gaps and find solutions before problems become urgent and reach the stage of infringements.

 You can send any comments, questions or information of relevance (such as reports, projects, etc.) to ENV-EIR@ec.europa.eu